Congregational Tahajjud Ṣalāh in Ramaḍān Book Query

 In so far as the Shāfiʿī position on congregational Tahajjud Ṣalāh in Ramaḍān is concerned, it is not encouraged or desirable according to Imam Nawawī (d.
 676/1277) and this appears to be the dominant view.
 However, many senior Shāfiʿī scholars have encouraged congregational Tahajjud Ṣalāh in Ramaḍān or permitted exceeding 20 Rakʿah Tarāwīḥ Ṣalāh.
 They include ʿAllāmah Ḥalīmī (d.
 403/1012), Ḥāfiẓ Zayn al-Dīn al-ʿIrāqī (d.
 806/1404), Ḥāfiẓ Walī al-Dīn al-ʿIrāqī (d.
 826/1422), ʿAllāmah Qasṭallānī (d.
 923/1517), Shaykh ʿAbd Allah ibn Sālim al-Baṣrī (d.
 1134/1722), ʿAllāmah Suyuṭī (d.
 911/1505), ʿAllāmah Taqī al-Dīn al-Subkī (d.
 756/1355) and others.
 This view is also directly attributed to Imam Shāfiʿī (d.
 204/820) as outlined in the book.

 In conclusion, congregational Tahajjud Ṣalāh in Makkah and Madīnah is an established recommended practice according to Imam Mālik (d.
 179/795) and Imam Aḥmad ibn Ḥanbal (d.
 241/855), a view also shared by Imam Shāfiʿī and many senior Shāfiʿī scholars as well as a group of Ḥanafī scholars, as mentioned above.
-On the other hand, according to the mainstream position of the Ḥanafī school of thought, the practice is prohibited.
+On the other hand, according to the mainstream position of the Ḥanafī school of thought, the practice is not recommended or permitted.

 I hope the above clarifies the matter, and provides an overview of the book for the benefit of those who do not understand Arabic.